induna-crewneck/openvpn-pia-dietpi-setup/README.md

-# openvpn-pia-dietpi-setup
+# Setting up OpenVPN with PrivateInternetAccess on DietPi
 OpenVPN PIA setup on DietPi